-Getting from Rome to Pisa by train isn't complicated, but most routes require changing trains in Florence.
-There are a few direct train options per day on weekdays, both high-speed and slower regional trains, so if you're especially keen on not changing trains look carefully for the “direct” options when you're booking.
+Getting from Rome to Pisa by train is quite simple, and only requires a change of trains in Florence.
+There are a few direct train options per day on weekdays, with both high-speed and slower regional trains, so if you want to avoid a train transfer, look carefully for the direct options when you're booking.

-Driving the roughly 220 miles (354 km) from Rome to Pisa would take about 4 hours, not counting the time you might spend filling the tank or stopping to look at the map, so taking the train is usually the faster option—even including a possible train change in Florence.
+Driving the roughly 220 miles (354 km) from Rome to Pisa would take about 4 hours, not counting the time you might need for a break or to stop to look at a map, so taking the train is usually the faster option, even when including a train change in Florence.

 BOOK YOUR TRAIN >>